-The expansion of the Academy Trust in each year therefore makes it difficult to compare headline figures directly.
+Since three academies joined the Academy Trust in the previous year, the expansion of the Academy Trust therefore makes it difficult to compare headline figures directly between years.

 The day-to-day running of the Academy Trust's academies is funded by revenue income.
-Revenue income for the year amounted to £23.81m compared to £18.97m in the prior year.
-The increase is partly attributable to income for the three joining academies and partly due to general funding increases.
-Most of this revenue income is detailed in note 4, funding for educational operations, which shows that much of the increase relates to the rise of £4.24m in core General Annual Grant funding.
-There has also been a significant rise in other government grant income, and the Academy Trust received a further £215k of specific Covid-19 funding from the DfE to help with its continued response to the pandemic.
+Revenue income for the year amounted to ± 27.44 m compared to ± 23.81 m in the prior year.
+The increase is partly attributable to full year income for the three academies which joined in 2021/22 and partly due to general funding increases.
+Most of this revenue income is detailed in note 7, funding for educational operations, which shows that much of the increase relates to the rise of ± 2.02 m in core General Annual Grant funding.
+2022/23 has also seen the new Mainstream schools additional grant, a boost of ± 311 k.

-The SoFA shows total expenditure for the year of £27.75m leaving net income for the year of £4.13m.
+The SoFA shows total expenditure for the year of £28.85m leaving net expenditure for 2022/23 of £53k.

-The overall movement in funds for the year, after actuarial gains on the Local Government Pension Scheme of £11.5m, was an increase of £15.6m (2021: decrease of £5.1m).
+The overall movement in funds for the year, after actuarial gains on the Local Government Pension Scheme of ± 1.93 m, was an increase of ± 1.87 m (2022: ± 15.6 m).

 The transfers in, movement on the pension fund and capital transactions through the restricted fixed asset fund all mean that the movement in funds does not represent any form of operational result.
-The table below has therefore been included to reconcile firstly to the movement in revenue funds during the year, and then to the operational surplus of £374k (2021: £1.02m):
+The table below has therefore been included to reconcile firstly to the movement in revenue funds during the year, a decrease of $\pounds 217k$ (2022: increase of $\pounds 592k$) and then to the operational surplus of $\pounds 255k$ (2022: $\pounds 374k$):

-2022 (£000s) 2021 (£000s) Overall net movement in funds for the year per SOFA 15,634 (5,151) (Increase) / decrease attributable to fixed asset fund (6,993) 3,094 Inherited LGPS balances 1,661 786 LGPS actuarial loss / (gain) (11,509) 1,022 LGPS service and interest costs 1,799 1,101 Movement on revenue funds during the year 592 852 Less: revenue funds transferred in with joining academies (464) (245) Add: Transfers from revenue to capital to fund fixed asset additions and Salix loan repayments 437 417 Less: Transfer from capital to revenue to correct revenue: capital split in joining academies (191) - Operational surplus on revenue funds before transfers to capital 374 1,024
+2023 (£000s) 2022 (£000s) Overall net movement in funds for the year per SOFA 1,873 15,634 (Increase) / decrease attributable to fixed asset fund (435) (6,993) Inherited LGPS balances - 1,661 LGPS actuarial loss / (gain) (1,926) (11,509) LGPS service and interest costs 271 1,799 Movement on revenue funds during the year (217) 592 Less: revenue funds transferred in with joining academies - (464) Add: Transfers from revenue to capital to fund fixed asset additions and Salix loan repayments 472 437 Less: Transfer from capital to revenue to correct revenue : capital split in joining academies - (191) Operational surplus on revenue funds before transfers to capital 255 374

-During 2021/22 the Academy Trust chose to invest £437k of revenue funding on capital expenditure, and this is shown as part of the transfer into the restricted fixed asset fund on the SoFA.
-The table above therefore also shows the operational result prior to making this transfer between funds and an additional correction of £191k required to reduce the capital funds of the two joining academies.
+During 2022/23 the Academy Trust chose to invest £472k of revenue funding on capital expenditure, and this is shown as part of the transfer into the restricted fixed asset fund on the SoFA.
+The table above therefore also shows the operational result prior to making this transfer between funds.

-At 31 August 2022, the net book value of fixed assets was £8.87m and movements in tangible fixed assets are shown in note 16 to the financial statements.
+At 31 August 2023, the net book value of fixed assets was £9.2m and movements in tangible fixed assets are shown in note 17 to the financial statements.
 As explained in accounting policy 1.7 the land and buildings occupied by the Academy Trust's academies are generally not included on the Balance Sheet since they are occupied under the terms of a Church Supplemental Agreement with the freehold owners.
-This does not apply to two of the joiner schools, Cliffe Woods and Halling, since these are not church schools, and are occupied under a long term lease agreement with Kent County Council.
+This does not apply to Cliffe Woods and Halling, since these are not church schools, and are occupied under a long-term lease agreement with Kent County Council.
 The land and buildings for these two schools are reflected on the Balance Sheet, with the buildings element depreciated to write off the carrying value over the term of the lease.